Digital financial crime: KYC and joining the dots

 The difficulties – and solutions – around KYC were also brought to the fore, with the diverse group of attendees giving insightful viewpoints on what they come up against.

-Pain points highlighted included issues with remediation of legacy systems, the inability to efficiently share data within an organisation to create a single view of the customer, and the level of inconsistency found in terms of interpretation and regulatory expectations of key financial crime requirements.
+Pain points highlighted included issues with remediation of legacy systems, the inability to efficiently share data within an organization to create a single view of the customer, and the level of inconsistency found in terms of interpretation and regulatory expectations of key financial crime requirements.

 So, how is sustainable KYC achieved?